 Tips To Improve Communication As A Freelancer

 Technology has influenced the way we communicate on a daily basis, whether it be with coworkers, friends, or family, our options are abundant.
-Platforms such as Slack, Teams, and company focused IM platforms have changed the team communication game, allowing you to organize conversations, collaborate beyond your company, make video calls, and share files.
+Platforms such as Slack, Teams, and Zoom have changed the team communication game, allowing you to organize conversations, collaborate beyond your company, make video calls, and share files.

 These technologies make it easy and feasible to communicate across time changes, schedule conference calls and video conferences all at the click of a button.